jhereg00/autoguide/README.md

 By default, the template is built for an Atomic design workflow.
 [Mine](https://github.com/jhereg00/startup-library), specifically.

 If you find a bug or just unexpected behavior, please [submit an issue on GitHub](https://github.com/jhereg00/autoguide/issues).
+Pull requests are also welcome.

 ## Comment Format